Land (Art) Making

 Our research projects could produce various results: ranging from a physical intervention to a poem, a performance to a publication, from a meeting to an installation.
 The public we are focusing on includes foresters, farmers, landscape designers and government officials.
 We would also like to reach a broader audience as well as the public at large.

-The pilot of Land (Art) Making, supported with a starter subsidy by the Stimuleringsfonds Creatieve Industrie, will take place in two landscapes that are formed through the accumulation of human rubbish: the VAM-hill at Wijster in Drenthe, and the chemical waste area at the Diemerpark in Amsterdam.
+The pilot of Land (Art) Making, supported with a start subsidy by the Stimuleringsfonds Creatieve Industrie, took place in 2018-2019 in two landscapes that are formed through the accumulation of human rubbish: the VAM-hill at Wijster in Drenthe, and the chemical waste area at the Diemerpark in Amsterdam.
 Both locations, one in the middle of the city and the other in the countryside, are distinguished by the presence of rubbish that is tactically hidden beneath nature.
 Both landscapes represent the dark side of modernity.
 Until the 19th century, most waste was recycled.
 Specific connections and systems between the city and the countryside ensured that this process could take place.
 This system formed the basis of Wijster, which started as a dump for biodegradable material.
 This changed rapidly after the Second World War, when non-biodegradable waste became the standard.
 The Diemerpark has to be maintained for eternity, to deal with this permanently poisoned landscape.
 Both landfills were chosen to be developed into a natural landscape.
 Only the information signs placed in the Diemerpark and an information center on the VAM-hill indicate what is underfoot..